Guy I de la Roche: Life

 Guy's early life is obscure.
 Since the 18th century, historians assumed Guy to have been a nephew of the first duke of Athens, Othon de la Roche, but a charter from 1251, published by J. Longnon in 1973, establishes him as Othon's son.
-It is unknown when he succeeded to the duchy: Othon is last mentioned in 1225, and was certainly dead by 1234.
-Again, earlier scholars, following J.A.
-Buchon and Karl Hopf, supposed that Othon returned to his native Burgundy after 1225, whereupon Guy inherited him in Greece; as J. Longnon pointed out, however, although possible, there is no evidence for it.
-Furthermore, the charter indicates that initially, Guy inherited the duchy and some lands in France, but not Othon's other Greek possession, the lordship of Argos and Nauplia in the Principality of Achaea, which passed to Guy's brother Othon, lord of Ray, who kept it until 1251, when Guy purchased it from him for 15,000 hyperpyra and in exchange for his own lands and claims in France.
+It is unknown when he succeeded to the duchy; Othon is last mentioned in 1225, and was certainly dead by 1234.
+Earlier scholars, following J.A.
+Buchon and Karl Hopf, supposed that Othon returned to his native Burgundy after 1225, whereupon Guy inherited from him in Greece; as J. Longnon pointed out, although this might be possible, there is no evidence for it.
+The charter indicates that initially, Guy inherited the duchy and some lands in France, but not Othon's other Greek possession.
+The lordship of Argos and Nauplia in the Principality of Achaea passed to Guy's brother Othon, lord of Ray, who kept it until 1251, when Guy purchased it from him for 15,000 hyperpyra and in exchange for his own lands and claims in France.

 Guy also owned the whole of Thebes, for which along with Argos he owed homage to the prince of Achaea.
 Athens itself was independent of any other sovereign than the Latin emperor after the fall of the Kingdom of Thessalonica in 1224.
-The duchy was prospering at the time, however, due to its silk industry (centred at Thebes) and its trade with Venice and Genoa.
+The duchy was prospering at the time due to its silk industry (centred at Thebes) and its trade with Venice and Genoa.
 In 1240, Guy gave out half of the lordship of Thebes to Bela of St. Omer, the husband of his sister Bonne.